- Name the three macronutrients ad their main functions.

 Amino acids are the building blocks of protein.
-They consist of four elements, which are hydrogen, oxygen, nitrogen, and carbon.
+They consist of four elements: hydrogen, oxygen, nitrogen, and carbon.

 The human body requires 20 amino acids for the proper growth and functions of tissues.

-Essential amino acids are ones that are not produced in the body in the proper levels and need to be directly obtained in the diet.
+Essential amino acids are not produced in the body at the proper levels and must be directly obtained in the diet.

 Proteins are complete or incomplete.
-A complete protein is one food source that has all nine essential amino acids which are needed and in the proper dose.
+A complete protein is one food source with all nine essential amino acids needed and in the proper dose.